P A

-P A T R I O T I S M
+T R I O T

-We here highly resolve that
+We here

-Don't let the eagle shed another tear.
+Don't let the eagle shed another

 Be a patriot!